Cooktown, Queensland: Port for the Palmer River Goldfields

 In 1872, William Hann discovered gold in the Palmer River, about 200 km inland from the Endeavour River.
 His findings were reported to James Venture Mulligan who led an expedition to the Palmer River in 1873.
 Mulligan's expedition found quantities of alluvial gold and thus began the gold rush that was to bring prospectors from all over the world.
 The Queensland government responded quickly to Mulligan's reports, and dispatched Archibald Campbell MacMillan to lead a party in establishing a port on the Endeavour River and a road from there to the goldfields.
 MacMillan arrived at the river on 25 October 1873 on board the vessel Leichhardt with an entourage of around seventy other government men and prospectors.
 A new township was immediately established on the southern bank of the river which was later officially gazetted under the name of Cooktown.
 A local Aboriginal man who took a surveying flag while the area was being initially charted was shot at with a barrage of gunfire from both colonists aboard the Leichhardt and from Native Police under the command of Robert Arthur Johnstone.
 The man managed to survive unharmed.

 MacMillan soon after led an expedition of 110 diggers, police and officials to blaze a trail from Cooktown to the Palmer River Goldfields.
 They "shot a lot" and "hunted" Aboriginal people along the way at the Normanby River, Kennedy River, Kavanaugh Creek, St George River and at Battle Camp.
 At Battle Camp, a large group of Aboriginal men approached MacMillan's camp yelling a war cry, but were forced back by gunfire, some of whom fell.
 The expedition members then pursued them to a lagoon where many more were shot.
 Two Aboriginal women and three children were brought back to the camp by the diggers after one of the shootings, where they had in their possession a number of items from a digger who was supposed killed.
 A later government enquiry into the events found that the expedition members had acted in self defence and were justified in their actions.

-The Palmer River Goldfields and its centre, Maytown grew quickly, the recorded output of gold from 1873 to 1890 was over half a million ounces (more than 15,500 kg).
+The Palmer River Goldfields and its centre, Maytown grew quickly, the recorded output of gold from 1873 to 1890 was over 500,000 oz.
 Cooktown was the port through which this gold was exported and supplies for the goldfields brought in.
 Word of the gold quickly spread, and Cooktown was soon thriving, as prospectors arrived from around the world.
 Cooktown Post Office opened on 1 January 1874.